pathbind/M-plus/README.md

 - model discovery
 - usable as Main or Reviewer
 - supported by M+ web research
+- available as an M+ image-generation backend through Mistral's image-generation tool

 ## Meta

 - Meta Model API integration
-- uses the OpenAI-compatible Chat Completions surface
+- uses the OpenAI-compatible Chat Completions surface for normal work
 - model discovery
 - usable as Main or Reviewer
+- supported as an M+ web-research engine through Meta's server-side web search

 ## Perplexity

-- Perplexity Gateway integration
+- Perplexity Gateway integration for normal model work
 - OpenAI-compatible model access
 - Gateway model discovery
 - usable as Main or Reviewer

-M+ currently treats Perplexity here as a **model provider through Gateway**, not as the Project Evidence web-research engine.
-The dedicated web-research pipeline currently uses GPT, Claude, Gemini, Grok or Mistral.
+- supported as an M+ web-research engine through Perplexity Search

+The normal Main/Reviewer path and the Evidence research path are separate: Gateway provides model access, while the research adapter uses Perplexity's search service to build the shared evidence dossier.

 ## Amazon

 - Amazon Bedrock integration
-- uses Bedrock's OpenAI-compatible Mantle interface
+- uses Bedrock's OpenAI-compatible Mantle interface for normal work
 - requires an **AWS Region**
 - model discovery is limited by M+ to Amazon Nova conversational models to avoid duplicating every third-party model available through Bedrock
 - usable as Main or Reviewer
+- supported as an M+ web-research engine through Nova grounding
+- available as an M+ image-generation backend through Nova Canvas

 Default region shown by M+ is `us-east-1`, but users should select the region that matches their Bedrock key and model access.